mmitou/pagecache/README.md

 pagecache is a cache layer that wraps io.ReaderAt by page cache.<br />
 pagecache implements io.ReaderAt interface, reads the wrapped underlayer by page, and manages the pages by page table.<br />
-to specify proper page size and number of pages, a program which has to run in severe memory environment may be able to read a file sizes over memory.
+to specify proper page size and number of pages, a program which runs on environment with insufficient memory may be able to read a file sizes over memory.

 ## usage